-Most water used in pharmaceutical and biotech plants is treated to meet the standards of the US Pharmacopeia (USP).
+Most water used in pharmaceutical and biotech plants is treated to meet the standards of the US Pharmacopoeia (USP).
 The water used must meet quality requirements based on intended use.
-The requirements are described in detail in various"compendia" in USP documents and are known as "compendial waters".
+The requirements are described in detail in various"compendia" in USP documents and are known as "compendial waters."

-The semiconductor industry requires the purest of all waters - what the industry calls "ultrapure water".
-The standard setting organization for the semiconductor industry is Semiconductor Equipment Manufacturers Institute (SEMI).
-SEMI has established stringent standards for the water that systems must deliver to assure that the computer chips used in the device you are using to view this internet page will work as expected.
+The semiconductor industry requires the purest of all waters - what the industry call "ultrapure water."
+The purity standards are set by the Semiconductor Equipment Manufacturers Institute (SEMI).
+SEMI has established these standards to assure that the chips used in the device on which you are viewing this web page will work as expected.

 Fresh water is scarce in some locations.
 Some areas lack easy access to any water source other than seawater.
 There are also coastal areas that see salt water intrusion into both surface and groundwater, so all available water is at least brackish.

 Removing salt and other dissolved minerals and organics from water is now economical using reverse osmosis and other technologies.
 Filters are a crucial part of these systems, removing particulates that can interfere with the treatment process and also protecting the quality of the treated water as it is distributed for use.